glasgowneuro/attys-scope/python/README.md

 ### plugin_heartrate.py
 Realtime heartrate detection.
 The actual detector is in the module ecg_analysis.py

+### plugin_emg.py
+Performs highpass filtering of the signal, takes the power and then does a lowpass filtering.
+It also shows how to use buttons in the PyPlot environment.

 ### Writing your own python plugin
 `attys_scope_plugin_comm.py` is the API to communicate with attys-scope.
 It has